sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/090 - deskew.md

 Correct the alignment of PDF documents that are skewed, for example as a result of being  photographed at an angle instead of straight-on.
 ID cards and receipts are common examples of such documents.
 Sensible uses [affine transformations](https://homepages.inf.ed.ac.uk/rbf/HIPR2/affine.htm)  to correct scaling, rotation, translation, and shear.

+For scanned PDFs that are only slightly rotated, this preprocessor isn't necessary.
+Sensible's default OCR engine (Microsoft)  corrects slight rotation automatically.

 Parameters